ekokotov/react-url-table/stories/edit/editableWithCallback.md

 ### Callback calls with arguments
  - newValue: string (updated value)
  - propertyName: string (record property name)
- - updatedRecord: Object (Object which was updated from the initial array)
+ - updatedRecord: object (object which was updated from the initial array)